Stuttering: Stuttering modification therapy

+Electronic fluency device

 Altered auditory feedback effect can be produced by speaking in chorus with another person, by blocking out the voice of the person who stutters while they are talking (masking), by delaying slightly the voice of the person who stutters (delayed auditory feedback) or by altering the frequency of the feedback (frequency altered feedback).
 Studies of these techniques have had mixed results.